Why Are Essential Oils Dangerous for Dogs?

 - Sweet orange

-Low-Quality or High-Strength Oils can be Toxic
+Be Cautious of Low-Quality or High-Strength Oils – They Can be Toxic

 Dogs have a very strong sense of smell, so if you use an essential oil make sure to dilute it in a neutral oil before seeing if your dog likes it.
 One part essential oil to 50 parts plain oil might be a good ratio, but again, you should ask your vet before trying anything.
 And if your dog doesn’t like the scent of the oil, don’t persist in using it.